chipik/ya_perezvonu/README.md

 ## What is it?

-This script allows to get information about phone number from GetContact servers.
+This script allows to get information about phone number via *GetContact* and *NumBuster* APIs.
-Information about API was received by reverse engineering `app.source.getcontact` Android application
+Information about API was received by reverse engineering `app.source.getcontact` and `com.numbuster.android` Android applications

 ## How to use